Donate

 Why give?

-Support Sara Tonin’s Education Mission
+Support Astro Fight’s Education Mission

-The Brains&Bruises Blog is committed to leveraging the sport of roller derby to demystify the brain, destigmatize the disorders that affect it, and direct would be roller derby community members to pursue research as a career.
+The Brains&Bruises Blog is committed to leveraging the sport of roller derby to demystify the brain, de-stigmatize the disorders that affect it, and direct would be roller derby community members to pursue research as a career.
 We also aim to amplify the sport of roller derby and the leagues that make up this incredible community of humans.
 We do this several ways, including through the blog, by creating derby-related brain educational content, and by hosting demonstration tables at derby/community events.

 Currently, the costs of these activities are self-funded and paid out of pocket.
 Your donation will support supply/resource development/travel costs associated with our brain education mission, allowing us to inspire and benefit more people.